Taught course

 Introduction to International Intellectual Property Law examines the fundamental aspects of the ownership and exercise of intellectual property rights and teaches you about the granting criteria and exercise of intellectual property rights at the national, European and international level.
 The module also introduces you to the legal, moral, social and political debates which inform the subject matter and the scope of the various rights at home and abroad.
 You will be given an introduction to the three main areas of intellectual property, patents, copyright and trademarks and learn about the current policy and practice of the leading institutional bodies charged with responsibility for administering intellectual property rights.

-The Dissertation is based on an area of intellectual property law and can be of one of three lengths – 10,000, 15,000 or 20,000 words.
-The dissertation is equivalent to 2, 2.5 or 3 modules, depending on word count.
+The Dissertation is based on an area of intellectual property law and can be of one of two lengths – 10,000 or 15,000 words.
+The dissertation is equivalent to 2 or 2.5 modules, depending on word count.

 The remainder of the course is chosen from an extensive range of optional modules.
 Indicative optional modules include the following: